Adroiti/docs-for-code-review-tools/tfsec/aws-codebuild-enable-encryption.md

-Pattern: CodeBuild Project artifacts encryption should not be disabled
+Pattern: Disabled encryption for AWS CodeBuild

 Issue: -

 ## Description

-All artifacts produced by your CodeBuild project pipeline should always be encrypted
+All artifacts produced by your CodeBuild project pipeline should always be encrypted.

 **Resolution**: Enable encryption for CodeBuild project artifacts.